-Carbon emitted by site was calculated because the mileage of all journeys recorded the destination(s).
-It was then a case of splitting down each journey by destination and working out the carbon emitted in the same way as identified in the travel section.
+Carbon emitted by site was calculated.
+The mileage logs of all journeys recorded the destination(s), making it possible to split down each journey by destination and calculate the carbon emitted in the same way as identified in the travel section.
 A number of assumptions were made as not all starting points were recorded.
 Therefore, where a journey had multiple destinations but only one start location the total mileage was split evenly between the different destinations.

-In order to calculate the intensity ratios per site, the total mileage attributed to that site was divided by the area of the site in hectares to give an intensity ratio for each site expressed as kg CO2e emitted during commuting to the site per area of the site in hectares (ha).
+In order to calculate the intensity ratios per site, the total mileage attributed to that site was divided by the area of the site in hectares to give an intensity ratio for each site expressed as kg CO_2e emitted during commuting to the site per area of the site in hectares (ha).

-2.8 Assumptions
+2.9 Assumptions

 A number of assumptions were made when calculating the GHG emissions figures.
-A full list of the assumptions made is presented in Appendix 1 Assumptions made of this report.
+A full list of the assumptions made is presented in Appendix I Assumptions made of this report.